disneystreaming/neutrino/README.md

 # Other features
 ## Some key spark objects are also injectable
-These injectable objects include SparkSession, SparkContext, StreamingContext, which makes the spark application more flexible.
+These injectable objects include SparkSession, SparkContext, StreamingContext, which make the spark application more flexible.

 With it, we can even make `DStream[T]` or `RDD[T]` injectable.
 [Here](./examples/src/main/scala/com/hulu/neutrino/example/TestEventStreamProvider.scala) is an example.